A Short Guide to a Long Weekend Break in Rouen

 Church of St Joan of Arc

-L'église Sainte-Jeanne-d'Arc is the burial location of Joan of Arc.
-Directly outside the church is a small garden that marks the exact spot where Joan of Arc burned as a heretic.
+L'église Sainte-Jeanne-d'Arc is the place where Joan of Arc is buried.
+Right outside the church, there is a small garden that marks the exact location where Joan of Arc was burned as a heretic.

-When you visit Rouen, the church is a must-see.
-The building is quite modern although it still retains its feel as a church with magnificent stained glass windows that came from the church of St Vincent that was destroyed by the Germans in WW2 during a bombing raid.
+When you visit Rouen, the church is an absolute must-see.
+Although the building is quite modern, it still retains its feel as a church, with magnificent stained glass windows that were originally from the church of St Vincent.
+St Vincent was destroyed by the Germans during a bombing raid in WW2.

 Church of Joan of Arc location